by Naomi Cahn, Esq. and Heather Ross, Esq.

 How do you find an attorney?

 You can find an attorney in many different ways.
 Often the fertility clinic will have referrals to attorneys who have worked with the clinic in the past and are experienced.
 If you are matched through an agency, the agency may provide referrals to lawyers whom the agency knows have expertise in this area.
-The AFA has a web-based tool that helps you find a local attorney.
+Path2Parenthood has a web-based tool that helps you find a local attorney.
 If you are a member of RESOLVE, your local chapter may have a list of referrals.
 And, if you have friends who have been through this process, they can provide recommendations based on personal experience.
 Finally, you can search the internet for websites of local attorneys as well as chat rooms and web forums with discussions and opinions of other intended parents and their experience with specific attorneys.

 How do you find the right attorney for you?